rui314/mold/README.md

   their projects' build files.

 - mold emits Linux executables and runs only on Linux.
-I won't avoid Unix-ism when writing code (e.g. I'll probably use fork(2)).
+I won't avoid Unix-ism when writing code.
 I don't want to think about portability until mold becomes a thing that's worth to be ported.

 ## Linker Script